Beca-d/Module-1-Challenge/README.md

 ## Horiseon: Refactoring an exisiting code

 ## Purpose
-Refactoring of an existing code in html and css to make it cleaner, easier to read and generate a more accessible webpage.
+Refactor an exisiting code that uses html, a linked css stylesheet, and multiple images.
+The refactoring improved the code so that it follows accessibility guidelines and presents a more organized and cleaner code.
+The refactored code is now easier to read and contains fewer redundancies in classes and styling.

 ## Built With
 * HTML